 First, lets consider a standard metering mode available on almost all cameras (even film cameras!).
 Center-Weighted metering.

 In center-weighted metering, the camera doesn’t care if the pixels at the edges of the frame are over or under exposed.

 Let’s say we have this image of a house and a cat on a sunny day.

 Center weighted metering would look at all of the pixels that are red (in the following image) and try to get just those pixels to be middle-grey - in the middle of the histogram.

-Consider our first image, If we adjusted it so the entire image was as middle-grey as possible, it would look like the left half of this photo:
+Consider our first image, If we adjusted the brightness so the entire image averaged as middle-grey as possible, it would look like the left half of this photo:

 The sky is so bright that the camera would have to get a darker exposure, and in the process, it would darken the foreground (the cat, the ground, etc) much more than we want.

 In real life, such an effect looks like this:

 Sure, our sunset has color… but Tom, a photographer I met on this beach in Naples, is totally underexposed!